Dynamic Object Masks as Goal Representations for Visual Goal-Conditioned Reinforcement Learning: Related Work

-Vectorized position or orientation of an object or the robot is a common goal representation system used in the GCRL literature \cite{Plappert2018, Florensa2017, Tang2020}.
-Other vectorized goal representations include one-hot encoding \cite{one_hot_enc_1, one_hot_enc_2}, and object text description to CLIP embeddings \cite{homerobot}.
-For visual tasks, a common approach is to use variational autoencoders (VAE) to encode visual inputs such as RGB images into a latent space \cite{Nair2018, Cong2022}.
+Vectorized position or orientation of an object or the robot is a common goal representation system used in the GCRL literature \citep{Plappert2018, Florensa2017, Tang2020}.
+Other vectorized goal representations include one-hot encoding \citep{one_hot_enc_1, one_hot_enc_2}, and object text description to CLIP embeddings \citep{homerobot}.
+For visual tasks, a common approach is to use variational autoencoders (VAE) to encode visual inputs such as RGB images into a latent space \citep{Nair2018, cong2022reinforcement}.
 However, traditional image-based goal conditioning tasks require a predefined goal state, which is unfeasible for tasks where such conditions are unknown and require exploration by the agent.
-In contrast, masks are simpler to generate and provide richer state-dependent feedback to the agent.
+In contrast, masks are simpler to generate and provide direct state-dependent feedback to the agent.

-\textbf{Mask-based Goal Representation.} Object masking has been applied by researchers to represent target objects and goal positions under stationary camera configurations \cite{wang2021roll, cong2022reinforcement}.
-These approaches train VAEs to encode images into latent vectors prior to GCRL training and use a latent state-based reward.
-On the other hand, our approach learns directly from images captured using an onboard camera.
-We use masks to track progression toward the target, and use mask-size-based rewards, which simplifies the learning process.
+Mask-based Goal Representation: Object masking has been applied by researchers to represent target objects and goal positions under stationary camera configurations \citep{wang2021roll, cong2022reinforcement}.
+These approaches train VAEs to encode images into latent vectors prior to GCRL training and use a complex latent state-based reward.
+On the other hand, our approach learns directly from images, uses masks to track progression towards the target, and uses mask-size-based rewards, which greatly simplifies the learning system.

-Yenamandra \textit{et al.} used segmentation masks and depth data for target object finding and reaching tasks \cite{homerobot}.
-Stone \textit{et al.} used masks with single activated pixels to denote target objects, allowing good generalization to objects of any shape and unseen objects \cite{stone2023}.
-Mendonca \textit{et al.} used object masks to obtain the target object's point-cloud information to perform mobile manipulation tasks \cite{mendonca2024}.
-Unlike these prior works, we include dynamic masks into the state space and leverage them to generate dense reward signals, an approach that enables robust goal representation and fast convergence.
+\citet{homerobot} used segmentation masks and depth data for target object finding and reaching tasks. \citet{stone2023} used masks with single activated pixels to denote target objects, allowing good generalization to objects of any shape and unseen objects. \citet{mendonca2024} used object masks to obtain the target object's point-cloud information to perform mobile manipulation tasks.
+Our proposed system uses dynamic masks to achieve faster convergence and utilizes mask-based dense reward signals, which none of the approaches mentioned above employ.